80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : to strike hard and violently

-Example sentence He bashed the door down to save his pet from the fire.
+Example in a sentence He bashed the door down to save his pet from the fire.

 6. Boo